-Former Labour Party Defence Minister Frank O’Flynn QC, BA, LLB, LLM, died on 18 October 2003 aged 84.
-Instrumental in developing New Zealand’s nuclear-free policies, Mr O’Flynn was also the first (and only) lawyer to sue National Prime Minister Sir Robert Muldoon successfully on behalf of a client –...
+By Geoff Adlam Former Labour Party Defence Minister Frank O’Flynn QC, BA, LLB, LLM, died on 18 October 2003 aged 84.
+Instrumental in developing New Zealand’s nuclear-free policies, Mr O’Flynn was also the first (and only) lawyer to sue National Prime Minister Sir Robert Muldoon successfully on behalf of...
 More about Rt Hon Francis Duncan O’Flynn QC, 1918 - 2003.

 Barrister and University of Canterbury Professor Gerald Orchard died of a brain tumour on 19 January 2003.
 He was aged 58.
 A Canterbury graduate, Professor Orchard was also the law school’s dean for 13 years until 2001.
 Born in Christchurch on 22 November 1944, Gerry Orchard was educated at...
 More about Gerald Orchard, 1944 – 2003.